alexwhoover/pi_voice_assistant/README.md

 ## Reflection

 ### Project Goal
 To create a voice assistant where all the components are completely modular.
-This way if, for example, a new LLM model becomes more popular, it is easy to swap it in.
+This way, models can be swapped as desired.
 I accomplished this using abstract classes:

 ```Python
 class SpeechToText(ABC):